beau1399/porpus/README.md

 # Porpus - A Minimalist Leiningen Template for Web Development in Clojure and ClojureScript

 Porpus lies somewhere between the client-heavy paradigm of Reagent and the server-heavy paradigm of Compojure.
-I couldn't find a template that hit this sweet spot, so I tried to make one.
+I couldn't find a template that hit this sweet spot for me, so I tried to make one.

 Porpus:
 * Is suspicious of dependencies; HTTP is the framework...